wikiyodo/expressjs-boilerplate/Readme.md

     // proceed to next middleware
     next();
 }

-module.exports = UserController;
 ```
-To access your middleware anywhere, your can easily use **resolver.middleware('name-of-your-controller')**
+To access your middleware anywhere, your can easily use **resolver.middleware('name-of-your-middleware')**
 ```
 ...
 const resolver = require(process.env.resolver);